Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators: Analysis of STATIC Memory Usage

 \subsection{Capacity Planning}

-In the context of our YouTube setting (Section \ref{sec:experiment_yt}), we use the rule of thumb that every 1 million constraints introduce an additional $\approx 90$ MB of HBM usage.
-This approximation is valid because the storage cost is dominated by the constraint phase described in the previous section.
+In our YouTube setting (Section \ref{sec:experiment_yt}), we use the rule of thumb that every 1 million constraints introduce an additional $\approx 90$ MB of HBM usage.
+This is because the storage cost is dominated by the constraint phase described in the previous section.

 As shown above, the dense mask phase (early levels) contribution remains constant (for fixed $d$), while each additional level in the constraint phase adds exactly $|\mathcal{C}| \times K_1$ bytes to the storage cost.